ReaperOAK/KCAdashboard/public/api/endpoints/grading/docs.md

   Retrieves report cards for students, supporting official record-keeping and parent communication.

 - **submit-feedback.php**
   Allows teachers to submit feedback for a student, supporting formative assessment and improvement.
+Uses the centralized NotificationService to notify the student when new feedback is submitted.
+Do not insert directly into the notifications table; always use NotificationService for feedback notifications.

 - **upload-report-card.php**
   Uploads a report card document for a student, supporting digital record-keeping.